 To compete with Toyota’s popular Prius hybrid, Honda initially focused on developing hydrogen-powered fuel-cell vehicles such as the FCX Clarity--even though the infrastructure for such cars was not yet available.
 It then developed its own line of hybrids, which it expanded in 2009 with the introduction of its Insight in the U.S. market.
 It also announced plans for an all-electric vehicle.

 The company’s environmental record is not completely clean.
 In 1998 Honda agreed to pay up to $267 million to settle U.S. government allegations that it programmed millions of its cars to ignore spark-plug failures that could result in much higher emission levels.
 The company paid a civil fine of $12.6 million and $4.5 million to fund environmental projects, while spending up to $250 million to serve and repair the vehicles involved.

 In November 2014 the U.S. National Highway Traffic Safety Administration announced that it was investigating whether Honda failed to report accidents relating to rupturing airbags.
-Shortly thereafter, the company said it would replace all potentially defective airbag inflators throughout the United States.
+The company later said it would replace all potentially defective airbags throughout the United States.